-In connection with the closing of the IPO in June 2024 (See Note 1), we repaid \$909.1 million outstanding principal and \$2.8 million accrued interest on our First Lien Credit Facility.
-Subsequent to this paydown, the remaining principal outstanding on the First Lien Credit Facility is \$1.29 billion ("June 2024 First Lien Paydown").

-Additionally on June 27, 2024, we entered into the Ninth Amendment to the First Lien Credit Agreement whereby the outstanding balance was repriced bearing an interest rate of 2.75% per annum above the SOFR rate with a minimum base of 0.00% ("June 2024 First Lien Repricing").
+In connection with the closing of the IPO in June 2024 (See Note 1), we repaid \$909.1 million outstanding principal and \$2.8 million accrued interest on our First Lien Credit Facility ("June 2024 First Lien Paydown").
+On June 27, 2024, we entered into the Ninth Amendment to the First Lien Credit Agreement whereby the outstanding balance was repriced bearing an interest rate of 2.75% per annum above the SOFR rate with a minimum base of 0.00% ("June 2024 First Lien Repricing").
 The Ninth Amendment did not effectuate changes to any other terms of the agreement.